 2 List and describe the types of vertical restraints that are subject to antitrust law.
-Are those terms defined and how?
-Is the concept of vertical restraint itself defined in the antitrust law?
+Is the concept of vertical restraint defined in the antitrust law?

 The varying forms of vertical restraints are not expressly defined by statute.
 Rather, these concepts have evolved through judicial decision-making, which is commonly referred to as the 'common law' of antitrust.
 Numerous types of vertical restraints have been the subject of review under the applicable antitrust laws, the most common of which are the following: